Uriah Heep (band): Success (1972–1976)

 During that same November, Iain Clark was replaced by Lee Kerslake, once of the Gods.
-New Zealander Gary Thain, a then member of Keef Hartley Band, joined Uriah Heep as a permanent member in February 1972 halfway through another American tour, replacing Mark Clarke who was exhausted and nearing a mental breakdown.
+New Zealander Gary Thain, a member of the Keef Hartley Band, joined Uriah Heep as a permanent member in February 1972 halfway through another American tour, replacing Mark Clarke who was exhausted and nearing a mental breakdown.
 "Gary just had a style about him, it was incredible because every bass player in the world that I've ever known has always loved his style, with those melodic bass lines", Box later said.
 Thus the "classic" Uriah Heep formed, and according to biographer K. Blows, "Everything just clicked into place."

 The result of this newly found chemistry was the album Demons and Wizards, which reached No. 20 in the UK and No. 23 in the US in June 1972.
 While its title and Roger Dean's sleeve both suggested that the band was romantically working medieval myth into their songs—and surely songs like "Rainbow Demon" and "The Wizard" (co-written by Mark Clarke, during his short stay) did have thematic links with fantasy world – a more straightforward, hard-rocking approach was also apparent.
 To discard any possible insinuations concerning any kind of concept behind it, Hensley's note on the sleeve declared the album was "just a collection of our songs that we had a good time recording".
 Both critics and the band's aficionados hold the album in high regard, which, according to AllMusic, "solidified Uriah Heep's reputation as a master of gothic-inflected heavy metal".
 Ken Hensley remembered:

 The band was really focused at that time.
 We all wanted the same thing, were all willing to make the same sacrifices to achieve it and we were all very committed.
 It was the first album to feature that line-up and there was a magic in that combination of people that created so much energy and enthusiasm.